uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 This Data Group is inserted as transitional but without any transitional measure applied to it.
-The Data Group is present in this message, in order to ensure consistency of the structure across the lifecycle of the movements during the Transitional Period.<br /><br />
+The Data Group is present in this message, in order to ensure consistency of the structure across the lifecycle of the movements during the NCTS-P4/NCTS-P5 Transitional Period.<br /><br />
 This Guideline aims to draw the attention on the potential need for Technical Rules for Transition (Exxxx) or Business Rules for Transition (B1xxx and B2xxx) as defined in the section “1.
 Introduction” of DDNTA APPENDIX Q2.

-**Technical Description**

-N/A

-## G0991

-**Functional Description**

-During the Transitional Period, the value ‘N830’ (Goods declaration for exportation) is defined as valid in codelist CL214 (PreviousDocumentType).
-From the end date of the Transitional Period, the value ‘N830’ will become valid ONLY in the CL228 (PreviousDocumentExportType) to indicate the “Export Followed by Transit” procedure in the Data Group &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;.

 **Technical Description**